 The Committee on Publication Ethics (COPE) states in its Guidelines on Good Publication Practice (2003) that: “Conflicts of interest arise when authors, reviewers, or editors have interests that are not fully apparent and that may influence their judgments on what is published.
 They have been described as those which, when revealed later, would make a reasonable reader feel misled or deceived.”

-Many scholars, researchers, and professionals may have potential conflicts of interest that could affect their research.
+Many scholars, researchers and professionals may have potential conflicts of interest that could have an effect on, or could be seen to have an effect on their research.
 As a result, the journal requires a formal declaration of conflicting interests enabling a statement to be carried within the paginated published article.

 All manuscripts submitted to the journal are evaluated fairly and are not necessarily rejected when any competing interests are declared.

 Examples of conflicts of interest might include the following, although it is not an exhaustive list:

 - Having received fees for consulting.

 - Having received research funding.

 - Having been employed by a related company.